Marjanj67/DataAnalysis/Variable-analysis/readme.md

 ### Create correlation matrix
 Correlation matrix helps us understand the strength of relationship between variables.\
 This matrix shows the same result as the scatter plot.
+In the first column we see positive correlation for first four variables (more than 0.5) and negative correlation for last variables.
+Correlation between ladder score and generosity is almost zero that shows no obvious correlation.
 ```
 def correlation_matrix(dfClean):
     CorrelationMatrix = dfClean.corr(method='pearson',numeric_only = True)
     CorrelationMatrix.to_csv('CorrelationMatrix.csv')
 ```
 ### Covariance matrix and heat map
-This matrix ...
+This matrix
 ```
 def plot_heatmap(dfClean):
     CovMatrix = dfClean.cov(numeric_only = True)